Leonard Hankerson: Washington Redskins

-2014 season

 Having spent all of training camp on the PUP list, it was confirmed that Hankerson would remain by the start of the 2014 season on August 30, 2014.
 On November 4, the Redskins placed him on the active roster.

 Atlanta Falcons

 The Atlanta Falcons signed Hankerson to a one-year deal on March 11, 2015.
 On December 4, 2015, Hankerson was placed on season-ending Injured Reserve due to his struggles with hamstring injuries.
 On December 15 he was released from injured reserve, making him a free agent.

 New England Patriots

 The New England Patriots claimed Hankerson off waivers on December 16, 2015.
 Hankerson played in one game before being waived on December 26.

 Buffalo Bills

-2015 season

 The Buffalo Bills claimed Hankerson off waivers on December 28, 2015.

-2016 season

 On March 24, 2016, the Bills re-signed Hankerson on a one-year contract.

-On August 15, 2016, Hankerson was released by the Bills, following a poor showing in the team's first preseason game in which he dropped most of the passes thrown at him.
+On August 15, 2016, he was released by the Bills, following a poor showing in the team's first preseason game in which he dropped most of the passes thrown at him.